A Whiter Shade of Pale: Composition

 The song is in moderate time in C major and is characterised by the bassline moving stepwise downwards in a repeated pattern throughout.
 In classical music this is known as a ground bass.
 The harmonic structure is identical for the organ melody, the verse and the chorus, except that the chorus finishes with a cadence.
 The main organ melody appears at the beginning and after each verse/chorus.
 But it is also heard throughout, playing variations of its theme and counterpointing the vocal line.
 As the chorus commences "And so it was, that later ...", the vocal and organ accompaniment begin a short crescendo, with the organist running his finger rapidly down and up the entire keyboard.
 The final instrumental fades out to silence  —  a common device in pop music of the time.

-The similarity between the Hammond Organ line of "A Whiter Shade of Pale" and J. S. Bach's Air from his Orchestral Suite No. 3 BWV1068, (the "Air on the G string"), where the sustained opening note of the main melodic line flowers into a free-flowing melody against a descending bass line, has been noted.
+Similarity has been noted between the Hammond Organ line of "A Whiter Shade of Pale" and J. S. Bach's Air from his Orchestral Suite No. 3 2.
+Air, BWV 1068, (the "Air on the G string"), where the sustained opening note of the main melodic line flowers into a free-flowing melody against a descending bass line.

 Gary Brooker said of his composition in his interview with Uncut magazine: